 What is User Behavior Analytics (UBA), Now Known as UEBA?

-User Behavior Analytics was defined by Gartner in 2014 as a category of cybersecurity tools that analyze user behavior on networks and other computer systems, and apply advanced analytics to detect anomalies.
+User Behavior Analytics was defined by Gartner in 2014 as a category of cybersecurity tools that analyze user behavior on networks and other systems, and apply advanced analytics to detect anomalies and malicious behavior.
 These can be used to discover security threats like malicious insiders and privileged account compromise, which traditional security tools cannot see.

 In 2015 Gartner updated its definition to include an “E”—the new category User and Entity Behavior Analytics (UEBA) includes behavioral analysis of entities other than users, such as routers, servers and endpoints.
 UEBA is much more powerful because it can analyze behavior across multiple users, IT devices and IP addresses, to detect complex attacks.

 What Does a UBA / UEBA System Comprise?